Treaty of Constantinople (1913)

 The Treaty of Constantinople (Treaty of İstanbul) was a treaty between the Ottoman Empire and the Kingdom of Bulgaria signed on 29 September 1913 after the Second Balkan War at the Ottoman capital Constantinople, modern İstanbul.

 Background

 In the First Balkan War, the coalition of Bulgaria, Serbia, Greece and Montenegro defeated the Ottoman Empire.
-The Ottomans lost nearly all their European possessions, save for a small territory around the Sea of Marmara by the Treaty of London.
+The Turks lost nearly all their European possessions, save for a small territory around the Sea of Marmara by the Treaty of London.
 The Ottomans however were able to recover Eastern Thrace during the Second Balkan War.
 Although peace talks between Bulgaria and her other neighbours were held in Bucharest, the Ottoman Empire was not represented there and conducted separate negotiations which led to the Treaty of Constantinople.

 The treaty

 The terms of the treaty were: